COMMERCIALIZATION

 mass

-www.build-to-order-consulting.com.
-Mass Production is being superceded
+production article/ .
+Mass Production is being superseded

 by the low-cost on-demand production in any quantity by